-Worked in Local Government from 1974, in many areas of administration including Education, IT and Property.
-Joined the senior management team of Devon Fire & Rescue Service in 1991.
-Retired as Deputy Chief Fire and Clerk to the Fire Authority in 2007 after merging Devon & Somerset Fire & Rescue Services.
-Received OBE in May 2007 in recognition of my work with the Fire Service, nationally and locally.
+I was born and raised on a farm in Devon and educated at Queen Elizabeth’s School, Crediton and Plymouth University.I worked in Local Government from 1974, in many areas of administration including Education, IT and Property before I joined the senior management team of Devon Fire & Rescue Service in 1991.
+I retired as Deputy Chief Fire and Clerk to the Fire Authority in 2007 after merging Devon & Somerset Fire & Rescue Services.
+I received and OBE in May 2007 in recognition of my work with the Fire Service, nationally and locally.

-Areas of experience: Strategic management of all corporate resources including human resources, finance, property and IT.
+My areas of experience include: Strategic management of all corporate resources including human resources, finance, property and IT.

-Have since chaired the Staffing and Curriculum Committee, been Vice Chair and now Chair of Governors.
-Currently Vice-Chair of the Sentient Trust.
+I have since chaired the Staffing and Curriculum Committee, been Vice Chair and Chair of Governors and Vice-Chair of the Sentient Trust.

-Alistair moved to Exeter in 1998 and before that worked for 12 years in London as a community development worker, trainer and adviser.
-He has also been involved for 30 years as a volunteer, including being a bereavement counsellor, a Buddy for the Terrence Higgins Trust, and trustee of a number of charities including chairing the Council for Voluntary Service in Westminster for four years.
+I moved to Exeter in 1998 and before that worked for 12 years in London as a community development worker, trainer and adviser.
+I have also been involved for 30 years as a volunteer, including being a bereavement counsellor, a Buddy for the Terrence Higgins Trust, and trustee of a number of charities including chairing the Council for Voluntary Service in Westminster for four years.

-To relax, Alistair enjoys walking and playing tennis.
+To relax, I enjoy walking and playing tennis.

 I grew up in Falmouth, Cornwall and moved to Exeter in 2004.

-I joined Southbrook two years ago and I’ve never been happier!
+I joined Southbrook four years ago and I’ve never been happier!

-Since being at Southbrook I have been involved in many clubs for the children including Animation Club.
-Rock Club and Year Book Club
+Since being at Southbrook I have been involved in many clubs for the children including Animation, Rock, Library, Go Noodle, Dance,Craft, IT and Year Book Club.

-Also within my role I have been delivering speech and language therapy and maths intervention which is challenging and rewarding.
+Also within my role I have delivered speech and language therapy and maths intervention which has been challenging and rewarding.